-For remote workstations used to administer the CAs, the computer security functions listed below are required:
+For remote workstations Methods used to administer the CAs, KEDs, or DDSs must not bypass applicable two-person controls.
+In addition, the computer security functions listed below are required:

-- authenticate the identity of users before permitting access to the system or applications; - manage privileges of users to limit users to their assigned roles; - generate and archive audit records for all transactions; (see Section 5.4) - enforce domain integrity boundaries for security critical processes; - provide residual information protection; and - require recovery from system failure.
+- authenticate the identity of users before permitting access to the system or applications; - manage privileges of users to limit users to their assigned roles; - generate and archive audit records for all transactions; (see Section 5.4) - enforce domain integrity boundaries for security critical processes; - prohibit object reuse or require separation for random access memory; - provide residual information protection; and

+• require recovery from system failure.